python-botogram/botogram/docs/api/telegram.rst

       * :py:class:`botogram.ForceReply`

       :param str path: The path to the file
       :param int reply_to: The ID of the :py:class:`~botogram.Message` this one is replying to
       :param object extra: An extra reply interface object to attach

+   .. py:method:: send_location(latitude, longitude, [reply_to=None, extra=None])

+      Send the geographic location to the chat.
+If the location you're sending is in reply to another message, set *reply_to* to the ID of the other :py:class:`~botogram.Message`.  *extra* is an optional object which specifies additional reply interface options on the recipient's end, and can be one of the following types:

+      * :py:class:`botogram.ReplyKeyboardMarkup`
+      * :py:class:`botogram.ReplyKeyboardHide`
+      * :py:class:`botogram.ForceReply`

+      :param float latitude: The latitude of the location
+      :param float longitude: The longitude of the location
+      :param int reply_to: The ID of the :py:class:`~botogram.Message` this one is replying to
+      :param object extra: An extra reply interface object to attach